AraBlocks/ara-reward-protocol/README.md

   }

   /**
-   * Removes quote from pool of options
+   * This is called when a quote is no longer valid.
    * @param {messages.Quote} quote
    */
   invalidateQuote(quote) {